MON - FRI 8AM - 5PM

 Proper storage is key to keeping your blower in good condition, especially during the off-season.
 Follow these tips:

-Gasoline-powered leaf blowers require extra care to keep the engine running smoothly.
+Gasoline-powered leaf blowers require more frequent leaf blower maintenance to keep the engine running smoothly.
 Regular maintenance can help prevent problems such as difficult starting, reduced performance, and costly repairs.
 Here's what you need to know to effectively maintain your gasoline leaf blower.

 The air filter plays a vital role in keeping your engine running efficiently by providing proper airflow.
 A clogged air filter can reduce engine performance and make it work harder.

-For better performance, apply a few drops of motor oil to the filter or sponge.
+• For better performance, apply a few drops of motor oil to the filter or sponge once it is fully dry.

 Proper fuel maintenance is essential to keep the engine running smoothly.